AVykhovanok/cinema-app/README.md

 ## About a project
-Cinema service is a basic web application for online booking of cinema tickets.<br>
+Cinema service is a basic web application for online booking of cinema tickets.
-In this pet-project, the client can register, log in, add movie-sessions<br> and movies, search for available sessions and buy tickets.<br><br>
+It represents the work of a cinema service and providing the possibility of user registration and authentication, as well as all CRUD operations with order, shopping cart, movie, movie session and cinema hall.The web application consists of backend part, it implemented using n-tired architecture in accordance with SOLID and REST principles.
 ***

 ## Features